google/santa/docs/deployment/configuration.md

 ways to install configuration profiles:

 * Double click them in Finder
-* Use an MDM
+* Use an MDM, which is discussed further below

-## Sync server Provided Configuration
+## Sync Server Provided Configuration

 | Key                            | Value Type | Description                              |
 | ------------------------------ | ---------- | ---------------------------------------- |